Game-Based Promotion FAQs: Your Top 10 Questions Answered

 5) I need to grow my email list.
 Will this work better than a typical sweepstakes promo?

 While both game-based sweepstakes and hit & run promotions can grow your email list, game-based promos return higher quality subscribers.

-Here’s why: consumers that join your email list after playing a gamified promotion have already had a positive brand experience.
-There was something in it for them to engage with your brand -- they had fun, maybe they even won something.
+Here’s why: consumers that join your email list after playing a game-based promotion have already had a positive brand experience.
+There was something in it for them to engage with your brand — they had fun, maybe they even won something.